 Touched by the old Brahman’s words, Bhartrihari gave him a sizeable gift and approached his queen Pingala with the fruit.
 “Eat this blessed fruit my love; for this fruit will make you everlastingly young and beautiful.”

 Pingala charmingly responded in a whisper, “Eat it yourself, my love, for what is life and what is youth without the presence of those we love?”
 But Bhartrihari, whose heart melted by these unusual words, put her away tenderly, and, having explained that the fruit would serve for only one person, departed.

 Soon, the queen summoned her secret lover and passed on the apple to him.
 That was, however, not to be the end of it.
-Her lover was having an affair with the maid of honour to the queen.
+Her lover was having an affair with the maid of honor to the queen.
 He slipped away the apple to her.
 The maid was an ambitious and determined girl.
 She decided to gift it to the King himself in exchange for some reward, or position or both.